ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/security-permissions.md

 ## Security Overview

 Kadai Java library uses JAAS subjects for its authentication.
 Its security features can be used based on the REST service.
-The authentification cannot be run without the REST service.
+The authentication cannot be run without the REST service.
 Client side authorization is required to view Tasks and Workbaskets or to make any changes.
 If the client side authorization does not work, the unauthorized user will not be able to use Kadai properly.

-We provide an example (taskana-rest-spring-example) which is using ldap.
-You can build a simpler step-by-step example in our [Getting Started](../getting-started/spring-boot-example.md) as well.
+We provide an example (taskana-rest-spring-example) which is using LDAP.
+You can build a simple step-by-step example with our [Getting Started](../getting-started/spring-boot-example.md) as well.

-Kadai Java library needs its client to provide a mapping to the Jaas Subject used for users and groups.
+Kadai Java library needs its client to provide a mapping to the JAAS Subject used for users and groups.
 The client should create a JAAS context for the Java library.
-The ids of users and groups, e. g. "user-1-1" or "admin", are then used for the internal logic in the Java library.
-Our REST Service already provides ldap support.
-When using REST Service with ldap, you need to provide ??? your ldap congiguration ???
+The ids of users and groups, e.g. "user-1-1" or "admin", are then used for the internal logic in the Java library.
+Our REST Service already provides LDAP support.
+When using REST Service with LDAP, you need to provide ??? your LDAP configuration ???

 ## Security Roles in TASKANA